- What is an emotionally unavailable parent

 - Distracted by work or commitments

-- Preoccupied with their own issues, such as their own childhood psychological trauma
+- Preoccupied with their own issues, such as their own childhood trauma in adulthood

-- Emotionally immature parents lack the ability to support their children emotionally
+- Emotionally immature parents lack the ability to support their children’s emotional development

 - Distressed by marriage discord or other life events6